 All employees and students are expected to actively contribute to a safe and pleasant working environment and, as much as possible, prevent accidents, diseases and adverse impact on the environment.
 Employees and students should follow the rules, use designated equipment, report incidents and accidents, point out deficiencies in the working environment and propose improvements.

-The work environment (both the physical and psychological) of the department is mapped by safety inspections (which includes a psychosocial questionnaire), risk assessments, workplace measurements, occupational/incident reports, annual employee interviews and occupational health services surveys.
-Staff gather in meetings to discuss issues that can be improved.
+The work environment (both physical and OSA) of the department is investigated by safety inspections (which includes an OSA questionnaire), risk assessments, workplace measurements, occupational/incident reports, annual staff appraisals and occupational health services surveys.
+Staff also gather in meetings to discuss issues that can be improved.

 BMC HMS Committee